Controlled Vocabulary

 Keywords.txt

-Use the pull down field labeled Vocabulary: to insure that the default folder is selected.
+Use the pull down field labeled Vocabulary: to insure that the Default folder is selected.
+Then use the pull-down arrow next to the Field: label in order to select the Keywords option.

-As soon as you do this, you should see a date appear in the Terms column below, followed by a copyright notice, ACTIVITIES/ACTION and much more.
+As soon as you do this, you should see an entry that includes _cvkc appear in the Terms column as below, followed by a copyright notice, date, and terms including Action, Activity and much more.

 Keywording with iView's Vocabulary editor